quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Client Choice of Original Version

-When the client picks its Original Version, it will try to avoid incompatible version negotiation to save a round trip.
+When the client picks its Original Version, it SHOULD try to avoid incompatible version negotiation to save a round trip.
 Therefore, the client SHOULD pick an Original Version to maximize the combined probability that both: